Darkness4/blog/pages/blog/2023-09-16-road-to-replicable-infrastructure/page.md

 #### Post-boot script

-After the OS is built, we want customize the OS further to do a pull-based configuration.
-To do that, we can either install [cloud-init](https://cloudinit.readthedocs.io/en/latest/), or we can simply make a init service which pull the configuration:
+After the OS is built, we want to customize the OS further to do a pull-based configuration.
+To do that, we can either install [cloud-init](https://cloudinit.readthedocs.io/en/latest/), or we can simply make an init service which pull the configuration:

 **/gentoo-minimal/sbin/pull-config**